Bali’s Sacred Day of Silence

 Ngembak Geni

-Ngembak Geni is a day of forgiveness and renewal.
+Ngembak Geni means "relighting the fire of life" and is a day of forgiveness and renewal.

 Nyepi FAQ